BenC0/cintra-quote-calculator/BugList.md

 2. Custom Products aren't tested/used/accounted for.
 3. Clone no longer works
 4. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
+5. Preselecting default values for dropdowns not built in.

 ## Calculation Bugs
 ### High Priority